 For non-Black children: This book informs others of the treatment Black children had to endure after slavery.
 It reminds non-Black readers that exclusion from opportunity based on skin color or customs wasn’t okay then and it isn’t okay now.

 For Black children: Everyone has an opinion on how Black people must act to be considered “Black enough.”
-This book is great for Black children who need humor-based relief from the world telling us how to perform Blackness.
+This book is great for Black children who need humor-based relief from the world that tells us how to perform Blackness.

-For non-Black children: Similarly, Nelson Mandela shows non-Black children that racism isn’t just an American issue.
+For non-Black children: Similarly, Nelson Mandela conveys to non-Black children that racism isn’t just an American issue.
 It’s pervasive, systemic and a worldwide reality.

 For Black children: "Something Beautiful" reminds young Black children that though circumstances are less than beautiful, there is always something beautiful to witness.

-For non-Black children: This book shows readers the resilience of many Black Americans in the face of less-than-beautiful situations.
+For non-Black children: This book communicates to readers the resilience of many Black Americans in the face of less than beautiful situations.

-For ALL children: "Ruby Bridges Goes to School" discusses the integration of an American public school in 1961.
-Many of us, myself included, are too young to imagine a world where the color of our skin dictated your ability to attend school.
+For all children: "Ruby Bridges Goes to School" discusses the integration of an American public school in 1961.
+Many of us, myself included, are too young to imagine a world where the color of our skin dictated an ability to attend school.
 This book explores that painful experience and celebrates the strength of a little girl who challenged the status quo.